flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Information Scientist'
         linkedin: 'https://www.linkedin.com/in/jana-lorencova-1822433b/'
         bg_color: '#8E8E8C'
-        text: "Jana has joined our team as an Information Scientist, specialising in data cataloguing, adminstration and has an MA in International Relations and Politics from the University of Aberdeen."
+        text: "Jana has joined our team as an Information Scientist, specialising in data cataloguing, adminstration and has an MA in International Relations and Politics from the University of Aberdeen.
+Jana works closely alongside clients, specifically within our Arches work, ensuring seamless transition from systems."
       - name: 'Kamen Dimitrov'
         img: '/images/about/kamen-dimitrov.webp'
         role: 'Fullstack Developer'
         linkedin: 'https://www.linkedin.com/in/kamen-dimitrov-a26a2492/'
         bg_color: '#4B7A81'
-        text: "Kamen is a fullstack software developer.
+        text: "Kamen works as a fullstack software developer within Flax & Teal.
 He completed studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages and back-end development.
 He has successfully completed DevOps course from Telerik Academy, and has experience with GIT and Docker."
       - name: 'Kanika Miglani'
         img: '/images/about/kanika-miglani.webp'
         role: 'Data Science & Analysis'
         linkedin: 'https://www.linkedin.com/in/kanika-miglani-538a06137/'
         bg_color: '#5A6D70'
         text: "Kanika joined us to add to our machine learning and data science analytics skill-sets.
-Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R. <br><br>Kanika has experience mentoring companies to enhance digital transformation and innovation, with client’s stating: &ldquo;Kanika has been a great help and mentor to Genysys Engine.
-Thanks to Kanika’s knowledge and guidance we have been able to analyze, learn & expand our Deep Learning models.&rdquo; She has extensive experience in working with Python and Machine Learning techniques."
+Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and is an experienced data scientist with a background in Python, ML and R. <br><br>Kanika has extensive experience mentoring companies to enhance digital transformation and innovation, with client’s stating: &ldquo;Kanika has been a great help and mentor to Genysys Engine.
+Thanks to Kanika’s knowledge and guidance we have been able to analyze, learn & expand our Deep Learning models.&rdquo; She has extensive experience in working with Python and advanced Machine Learning techniques."
       - name: 'May Cheung'
         img: '/images/about/may-cheung.webp'
         role: ' Operations Manager / Co-Ordinator'